Difference Between Phototrophs and Chemotrophs

 Phototrophs are organisms that take their energy from the sun.
 They consume the light from the sun and then turn the energy into chemical energy.

-They have two groups in which classification of Phototrophs are done.
+They have two groups in which the classification of Phototrophs is done.
 The Phototrophs are classified into Photoautotrophs and Photoheterotrophs.

 They do not use carbon dioxide but other organic compounds through which they can take carbon dioxide for their food.

-The two classifications are different with their process in which the consumption of carbon dioxide is different, which means the source is different.
+The two classifications are different in their process, in which the consumption of carbon dioxide is different, which means the source is different.

 phototrophs